3oheme/3oheme.github.com/_posts/2013-08-10-apply-fast-click-for-ios-to-your-website.markdown

 Some mobile or touch devices apply a **300 ms delay to any touch event**, usually in order to detect zooming with double tap (there is a further detailed explanation in [Google fast buttons article](http://bit.ly/1eAtuJo)).

-That delay is desirable most of the time (and hard to detect!), but when users are dealing with some specific areas like carousels, buttons or dropdowns, **this can be felt as unresponsive and slow**.
+That delay is desirable most of the time, but when users are dealing with some specific areas like carousels, buttons or preloaded tabs, **this can be felt as unresponsive and slow**.

 If you are in a mobile, try following buttons: